saucecontrol/PhotoSauce/readme.md

 Requirements
 ------------

 Windows 7* or later with .NET 4.6+ or .NET Core 1.0+.
-Although MagicScaler is compatible with (and optimized for) .NET Core, it requires the Windows Imaging Component to function.
-There is currently no compatability for Linux, OS X, or other supported .NET Core platforms.
+Although MagicScaler is compatible with (and optimized for) .NET Core, it requires the [Windows Imaging Component](https://docs.microsoft.com/en-us/windows/desktop/wic/-wic-about-windows-imaging-codec) to function.
+There is currently no compatibility for Linux, OS X, or other supported .NET Core platforms.

 *Windows 7 and Windows Sever 2008 R2 are supported only with the [Platform Update](https://support.microsoft.com/en-us/kb/2670838) installed.